ingadhoc/purchase/purchase_ux/README.rst

 #.
 Add button to change the currency and update the prices of the order lines
 #.
 Add a to filter by PO with billable returns.
 #.
 Add link from invoices to the purchase orders that generate it.
+#.
+Add a button "Update Supplier Prices" to update (or create prices) for this provider and all products loaded on the order.

 On purchase lines: